 - The conversion screen shows data after looping back in the temp spot.

-The below troubleshooting methods is based on the above-mentioned causes:
+The below troubleshooting methods are based on the above-mentioned causes:

-Method 1: Save the most recent backup and changing the file name
+Method 1: Save the most recent Backup and Change the Filename

 - Then you see 2 backup files: